Tips For Targeting Thighs, Bums and Tums

 Squats are not the only answer!

 Whilst there is no denying the power of the trusted squat, it is not the be all and end all of butt exercises.
 Glutes respond best to variety.
 Overtraining and over-reliance on any movement will not render the same results as if you look to mix it up.
-Make sure to introduce other exercises to your standard squat routine, for example glute bridges (pictured above).
+Make sure to introduce other exercises to your standard squat routine.

 Try for 12-15 glute bridges (squeezing at the top for a second).
 Repeat 3 times.

 This tip goes for your legs as well.
 Adding weights to your squat or lunge can help tone up your glutes and legs.
 They do not need to be heavy.
-Hold onto a bag of apples, onions or rice, a paint can or a big box of washing detergent when squatting.
+You can use a range if household items as weights if you don’t own dumbbells for example; a bag of apples, onions or rice, a paint can, a big box of washing detergent or heavy book when squatting.
 Fill up your old 2L milk cartons with water and hold one in each hand while doing lunges.
-What else around the house can you use?

 Try for 10 – 12 squats holding your household weight of choice.
 Repeat 3 times.